ihyoudou/jumpcutter-gui/README.md

 You need to specify FPS value, it is pretty common issue with 50fps videos

 ## Known issues
-- Youtube links don't work (some sort of problem in pyTube, will be replaced with youtube-dl)
+- Youtube links don't work (some sort of problem in pyTube, need to be replaced with youtube-dl)